jtlilay001/BusinessAnalysisScrape/README.md

 # About #
 The Business Analysis tool is a web scraper built using python to scrape for fitness centers in NYC.
 The web scraper was built using the scrapy framework and scrapes for the following information
-1. business name
+1. Business name
-2. location
+2. Location
-3. contact information
+3. Contact information
-4. hours of operation.
+4. Hours of operation.

 The program uses the location of the fitness center and saves it inside a county list.